thunlp/OpenNE/README.md

 - --weight-decay, weight for l2-loss of embedding matrix;
 - --hidden, number of units in the first hidden layer.

+GraphFactorization:

+- --epochs, the training epochs of GraphFactorization; the default is 5;
+- --weight-decay, weight for l2-loss of embedding matrix;
+- --lr, learning rate, the default is 0.01

+SDNE:

+- --encoder-list, a list of numbers of the neuron at each encoder layer, the last number is the dimension of the output node representation, the default is [1000, 128]
+- --alpha, alpha is a hyperparameter in SDNE that controls the first order proximity loss, the default is 1e-6
+- --beta, beta is used for construct matrix B, the default is 5
+- --nu1, parameter controls l1-loss of weights in autoencoder, the default is 1e-5
+- --nu2, parameter controls l2-loss of weights in autoencoder, the default is 1e-4
+- --bs, batch size, the default is 200
+- --lr, learning rate, the default is 0.01

 #### Input
 The supported input format is an edgelist or an adjlist: